J.J. Abrams rests 'Super 8's' hopes on first-time actor

 "J.J. took a huge risk hiring me," said Courtney.
 "I had no experience.
 I was totally unknown.
 But J.J. saw something in me.
 I'm glad that he did," he said.

 That "something" that Abrams spotted was a potent blend of heart, guts and innocence -- a combination that harkens back to iconic characters like the young boy, Elliott, in Steven Spielberg's 1982 classic, "E.T."

 Set in 1979 in the working-class town of Lillian, Ohio, "Super 8's" hero, Joel Lamb (Courtney), stands at a pivotal time of change.
 His mother, a steel-mill worker, has just died in an accident.
-His father, a local deputy, is too caught up in his grief and his job to be a good parent to his 12-year-old son.
+His father, a local deputy, is too caught up in his grief and his job to be a good parent to his adolescent son.

 Joel's only comfort comes when he and his pals make a Zombie movie on a Super 8 camera.

 Joel leaps at the chance to become the film's makeup man.
 The job gives him close access to the flick's leading lady and his first big crush, Alice (Fanning).